 A Spy Story

 Bill Pope (Reynolds) is a CIA agent who is on a mission in Germany where he is tracking down a shadowy hacker nicknamed “The Dutchman.”
 Unfortunately, he gets made while on his assignment, and gets ambushed by a group of agents who are also looking for the Dutchman.
-The Good News/Bad/news is that he doesn’t reveal where he has stashed the Dutchman, but he is killed by the enemy agents.
-What we come to find out is that the Dutchman has created a wormhole program that allow the user to bypass the computer codes protecting the world’s nuclear defense codes, making that person very dangerous indeed.
-Well when the Dutchman is trying to cut a deal with the CIA for his safety and financial future.
+The Good News/Bad news is that he doesn’t reveal where he has stashed the Dutchman, but he is killed by the enemy agents.
+What we come to find out is that the Dutchman has created a wormhole program that allows the user to bypass the computer codes protecting the world’s nuclear defense codes, making that person very dangerous indeed.
+Well, when the Dutchman is trying to cut a deal with the CIA for his safety and financial future.

 Criminal (2016 Movie) Official Trailer

-Well Reynolds’ backup arrives (too late to save him, but apparently just in time for Reynolds’ boss, Quaker Wells, (Oldman) to think that an experimental medical procedure designed to transfer his memories into the brain of another subject is a wicked-good idea).
+Well, Reynolds’ backup arrives (too late to save him, but apparently just in time for Reynolds’ boss, Quaker Wells, (Oldman) to think that an experimental medical procedure designed to transfer his memories into the brain of another subject is a wicked-good idea).
 So he calls upon the scientist, Dr. Mahal Franks (Jones) to perform this still highly experimental procedure on Pope and to do the transfer.
 Only instead of a Navy SEAL, Fran convinces Wells to transfer the memories to a dangerous criminal named Jericho Stewart (Costner).
 Stewart, as it turns out is something of an ideal candidate for the procedure as Stewart's criminal behavior is the result of childhood brain trauma leaving him with an underdeveloped frontal lobe, which in turn has hindered his emotional development and impulse control.
-Naturally it’s lack of impulse that has made Stuart a criminal.
+Naturally, it’s lack of impulse that has made Stuart a criminal.

 Criminal on the Brain